IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. It fires off a request to the cc to read marble index and then reads each marble
 1. It fires off a request to the cc to read the open trades

-The results will then be sent to the clients via the websocket (in indivdual messages).
+The results will then be sent to the clients via the websocket (in individual messages).

 That’s it!
 Hope you had fun trading some marbles in part 1.